 Basin and Sub-Saharan Africa.
-The healthy results achieved prove the soundness of International Retail Banking's positioning in terms of retail banking activities and the wisdom of the strategic decisions made.
+The healthy results achieved demonstrate the soundness of International Retail Banking's positioning in terms of retail banking activities and the wisdom of the strategic decisions taken.

 The development of International Retail Banking has been assisted by the acquisitions made in high-potential countries: BRD in Romania (1999), Komerčni Banka in the Czech Republic (2001), MIBank in Egypt (2005), Splitska Banka in Croatia (2006), Mobiasbanca in Moldavia and Banka Popullore in Albania in 2007.
-In 2008, Societe Generale pursued its strategy of growth on markets that offer significant medium and longterm development opportunities.
+In 2008, Societe Generale pursued its growth strategy on markets that offer significant medium and long-term development opportunities.
 For instance, the Group acquired control of Rosbank, in which it now holds a 57.6% stake, marking a new stage in its development on the Russian market.
 It also extended its geographic coverage to Asia, with the acquisition of a 20% stake in Vietnamese private commercial bank SeABank.
-In addition, the Group obtained a license (China Incorporated) granting it the status of local operator on the Chinese retail banking market and opened its first branch in Beijing.
+In addition, the Group obtained a license (China Incorporated) to become a local operator on the Chinese retail banking market and opened its first branch in Beijing.